chanzlee/TapRoom-React/README.md

 - Should Keg be component or just a object from the database?

 - Which dependencies needs to be injected to use font-awesome?

+- How to pass React elements as props to other components?

 2. Difference between Angular and React